max1s/Graphs-And-Cubes/README.md

-A Repository that contains useful mathematical structures implemented in Haskell.
+A Repository that contains useful algorithms implemented in Haskell.

-Structures:

----- Tree

----- Graphs

----- Hypercubes

 Algorithms:

----- Sorting
+---- Generating hypercubes

 ---- Graph Colouring